BoazGithub/MSEng-Thesis/README.md

 The *sKwanda_V1_d* dataset is organized into training, validation, and testing sets, each containing images and ground truth (GT) labels for land cover mapping.
 The structure is as follows:

 ## Dataset Structure
+# sKwanda_V1_d Dataset

+The *sKwanda_V1_d* dataset is organized into training, validation, and testing sets, each containing images and ground truth (GT) labels for land cover mapping.
+The structure is as follows:

 ```yaml
 sKwanda_V1_d: